How to take good photos of fireworks

 No matter if New Year, a national holiday or Summer party – colourful firework displays are always a winner.
 It’s a shame that it’s over so quickly.
 It doesn’t take much though to capture this moment in photos forever.

-Basically: to photograph fireworks in a dark setting (as is usually the case), you need longer exposure times and therefore a stable surface without any vibrations for your camera, ideally a tripod.
-Alternatively, any section of a wall is enough too - if in doubt, improvise.
+As a general rule: To capture fireworks in a dark environment, you need longer exposure times and therefore a stable, vibration-free surface for your camera; ideally, this would be a tripod.
+Alternatively, any wall protrusion will do, and if in doubt, improvise!

 The three most important requirements for photographing fireworks.

 An SLR camera with zoom lens in mid-focal length range or a compact camera with the option of manually setting the aperture, time and ISO is helpful.
 Make sure to switch off the autofocus.
 A stable tripod is also important.

 - The photo’s layout and composition

 - The right focus

 Start by choosing a suitable location.
 You should avoid crowds, as there will be the risk of someone getting in front of your camera right at the most important moment.

 As far as possible, you should also avoid very bright light sources in the immediate vicinity and in the image section.